The global derived period map: The derived period domain

+For any derived stack $S$ consider a simplicial derived affine hypercover $U_{\bullet}$ and let $\cat Perf(S)$ be the category of fibrant cofibrant homotopy cartesian sections $G_{\bullet}$ of the left Quillen presheaf $QCoh$ such that each $G_{i}$ is perfect as a $\cat O(U_{i})$-module.
+We say that an $A$-module $M$ over a dg-algebra $A$ is perfect if it is compact in the derived category of $A$.
+This is equivalent to saying $M$ is pseudo-coherent (also called almost perfect) and of finite Tor dimension.
+The last condition is equivalent (see \cite{Toen07}) to saying $M\otimes^L_{A}H^{0}(A)$ is a perfect complex of $H^{0}(A)$-modules, i.e.\ is quasi-isomorphic to a bounded complex of finite projective $H^{0}(A)$-modules.

-Let $\cat Perf$ be the sheaf of dg-categories on dg-algebras that sends $A$ to the dg-category of cofibrant $A$-modules quasi-isomorphic to perfect modules.
-We then restrict the morphisms to allow only the ones that become isomorphisms in the homotopy category.
-Here we call an $A$-module $M$ perfect if $M\otimes_{A}H^{0}(A)$ is homotopy equivalent to a perfect complex of $A$-modules.
-Then $Perf(A) \coloneqq N_{W}(\cat Perf(A))$.
-(In the literature this is often denoted $\set RPerf$.)
+In particular $\cat Perf$ sends $\Spec(A)$ to the dg-category of cofibrant $A$-modules quasi-isomorphic to strictly perfect dg modules over $A$.
+Then $Perf(S) \coloneqq N_{W}(\cat Perf(S))$.
+(In the literature this is sometimes denoted $\set RPerf$.)
+Recall that when taking $N_{W}$ we restrict the morphisms to allow only the ones that become isomorphisms in the homotopy category.

-For a proof that this is a locally geometric derived Artin stack locally of finite presentation, see \cite{diNatale14a}.
-Note that this stack is equivalent to the construction of $\cat M_{\id}$ in \cite{Toen07}, where a perfect object is defined in the more well-known way as a compact object in the homotopy category.
+For a proof that this is a locally geometric derived Artin stack locally almost of finite presentation, see \cite{diNatale14a}.
+Note that this stack is equivalent to the construction of $\cat M_{\id}$ in \cite{Toen07}. \end{defn}